shipworthy/journey/README.md

 [![Branch tests](https://github.com/shipworthy/journey/actions/workflows/github-actions-branch-test.yml/badge.svg?branch=main)](https://github.com/shipworthy/journey/actions/workflows/github-actions-branch-test.yml)

 # Journey
-Journey is an [Elixir](https://elixir-lang.org/) package that simplifies defining and running persistent, workflow-like processes simply, scalably, and reliably.
+Journey is an [Elixir](https://elixir-lang.org/) package that implements a persisted Task Graph.
+This data structure can be used for defining and running persistent, workflow-like processes simply, scalably, and reliably.

 Examples of applications that could be powered by processes defined and executed with Journey:
 * a web site for computing horoscopes,